-Veterans with disabilities often choose to adopt a pet to help them cope with service connected issues including physical disabilities and service-connected issues such as PTSD, traumatic brain injuries, depression, and other conditions.
+Veterans with disabilities often choose to adopt a pet to help them cope with service connected issues including physical disabilities, PTSD, traumatic brain injuries, depression, and other conditions.

 There are a variety of options to choose from when adopting an animal that is meant to be more than a pet, and it’s important to know the difference between service animals and comfort animals.

 That may not sound like a big distinction to make, but depending on the state you live in, local ordinances, and other variables, a service animal may be able to go with the owner to places a “comfort animal” might not.

 What Is The Difference Between An Emotional Support Animal And A Service Dog?